SophoanMeas/professional-readme-generator/README.md

 # Installation

 1. clone repo.
-2. type "npm i" vs code terminal 3. type "node app.js" to run the app
+2. type "npm i" in the terminal 3. type "node app.js" to run the app

 # Usage

-To run the app type "ndoe app.js" in the terminal to start the application.
-A series of command-line prompt questions will guide you.
-Please provide the information accordingly.
-Once done, the app will generate a README.md file.
+N/A

 # Contribution

-n/a
+N/A

 # Test

-n/a
+N/A

 # Questions